-The carrying value of the capitalised exploration and evaluation asset as at 30 June 2023 is disclosed in Note 4.1 of the financial report.
+Key audit matter How the matter was addressed in our audit The carrying value of the capitalised exploration and evaluation asset as at 30 June 2023 is disclosed in Note 4.1 of the financial report.
 As the carrying value of the exploration and evaluation asset represents a significant asset of the Group, we considered it necessary to assess whether any facts or circumstances exist to suggest that the carrying amount of this asset may exceed its recoverable amount.
 Judgement is applied in determining the treatment of exploration expenditure in accordance with Australian Accounting Standard AASB 6 Exploration for and Evaluation of Mineral Resources.
-In particular:

-- Whether the conditions for capitalisation are satisfied; - Which elements of exploration and evaluation expenditures qualify for recognition; and - Whether facts and circumstances indicate that the exploration and expenditure assets should be tested for impairment.

-How the matter was addressed in our audit

-Our procedures included, but were not limited to:

-- Obtaining a schedule of the area of interest held by the Company and assessing whether the rights to tenure of the area of interest remained current at balance date; - Considering the status of the ongoing exploration programmes in the area of interest by holding discussions with management, and reviewing the Company's exploration budgets, ASX announcements and director's minutes; - Considering whether the area of interest had reached a stage where a reasonable assessment of economically recoverable reserves existed; - Verifying, on a sample basis, evaluation expenditure capitalised during the year for compliance with the recognition and measurement criteria of AASB 6; - Considering whether any facts or circumstances existed to suggest impairment testing was required; - Reviewing the basis of impairment recorded by management and the methodology used to determine the fair value for compliance with the relevant accounting standards; and - Assessing the adequacy of the related disclosures in Notes 1.2 and 4.1 to the financial report.
+In particular: Whether the conditions for capitalisation are satisfied; Which elements of exploration and evaluation expenditures qualify for recognition; and Whether facts and circumstances indicate that the exploration and exploration and exploration and exploration and exploration be tested for impairment.
+Our procedures included, but were not limited to: Obtaining a schedule of the area of interest held by the Company and assessing whether the rights to tenure of the area of interest remained current at balance date; Considering the status of the ongoing exploration programmes in the area of interest by holding discussions with management, and reviewing the Company's exploration budgets, ASX announcements and director's minutes; Considering whether the area of interest had reached a stage where a reasonable assessment of economically recoverable reserves existed; Verifying, on a sample basis, evaluation expenditure capitalised during the year for compliance with the recognition and measurement criteria of AASB 6; Considering whether any facts or circumstances existed to suggest impairment testing was required; Reviewing the basis of impairment recorded by management and the methodology used to determine the fair value for compliance with the relevant accounting standards; and Assessing the adequacy of the related

+• Assessing the adequacy of the related disclosures in Notes 1.2 and 4.1 to the financial report.